ethz-asl/modular_semantic_segmentation/README.md

     cd .../xview/semantic-segmentation
     pip install -r requirements.txt
     pip install .
+    sh download_data.sh <path to data base-directory>

-If you want to use the package while developing, consider installing it (instead than the last line above) like this:
+If you want to use the package while developing, consider installing it (instead than the 3rd line above) like this:

     pip install -e .